dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

-The general shape of Mie spectrum, and especially the localized surface plasmon resonance (LSPR) at 2.5 eV, is clearly reproduced by QDFDTD calculation.
+The general shape of Mie spectrum, and especially the localized surface plasmon resonance (LSPR) at 2.5 eV, is clearly reproduced by QSFDTD.
 The shoulder at 1.9 eV and the stronger overall intensity are examples of the inaccuracies of the used discretization scheme: the shoulder originates from spurious surface scattering, and the intensity